 Preheat the oven to 400*F. Line a baking sheet with foil (for easier clean up).

 Slice the zucchini into thin slices lengthwise.
 Rub 1 teaspoon of oil on the baking sheet and place the zucchini slices on the baking sheet in one layer.
+Sprinkle with 1/8 teaspoon salt.
 Roast for 15 minutes.
-Remove and pat dry with paper towels.
+Remove and pat dry with paper towels (this step is really important to keep your lasagna from being watery).

 Meanwhile, grease an 8 inch square baking dish with the remaining 1/2 teaspoon of oil.
-Stir together ricotta, Italian seasoning, garlic powder, red pepper flakes, and salt; set aside.
+Stir together ricotta, Italian seasoning, garlic powder, red pepper flakes, and remaining 1/4 teaspoon salt; set aside.

-Repeat with remaining ingredients (zucchini then ricotta then tomato sauce then mozzarella).
+Repeat with remaining ingredients (zucchini then the ricotta then the tomato sauce then the mozzarella).
 Bake uncovered for 20 minutes.
 Turn the oven to broil and broil for 2-3 minutes until cheese is golden brown and bubbly.
 Let sit for a few minutes before serving.
 Enjoy!

 What to use to make this recipe: